a safe and stimulating environment in which our learners can thrive

 - Jodie Davey - Learning & Support Advisor with resposibility for safeguarding

 The College's Student Services Team has put together a helpful list of national services that are available to support students and their families:

 Parents & Carers

 Truro and Penwith College believes in working closely with parents and there is an open door policy so that parents can feel able to visit at any time to discuss concerns.
 Email is used extensively by parents to contact members of staff directly.
 Truro and Penwith College is fully signed up to the Safeguarding of Children and Young People and the Safeguarding Policy is in place.

 In line with the guidance 'Safer Recruitment', our Personnel and HR team has completed Safer Recruitment training.
 All staff, including volunteers, who have access to young people in the College, have been carefully selected and screened and all have had an enhanced Criminal Records Bureau check prior to commencing work.
+Social media checks are also conducted on shortlisted staff as part of the recruitment process.
 Details of all appointments and checks are held in a central record.
 Staff will be inducted into the College and training will be given with regard to child protection.

 Operation Encompass is the reporting to schools and colleges, prior to the start of the next college day, when a child or young person has been exposed to, or involved in, any domestic incident.
 Operation Encompass will ensure that a member of staff, known as a Key Adult, is trained to allow them to liaise with the police and to use the information that has been shared, in confidence, while ensuring that the College is able to make provisions for possible difficulties experienced by young people, or their families.